 I hate it when I come home and smell stale rank dog urine.
 Besides being embarrassing, the smell is also very offensive to non-dog owners.
 Dog urine penetrates deep into flooring and carpet and if left unchecked will be problematic for years to come.
 Luckily I have removed dog urine from carpet hundreds of times and here is what I do.

 Apply my premixed oxidising solution and allow the product to penetrate deep into the carpet to remove all dog urine residues for 5-10 minutes.
-Extract the area with a carpet cleaning wand or use folded towels and repeat process until product stops foaming on application.
+Extract the area with a carpet cleaning wand or use folded towels and repeat the process until the product stops foaming on application.
 I usually use my knee to apply the weight to the towels.

 The urine residues are broken down and destroyed, which eliminates the smell.